-Far far out: the most distant objects in the solar system
+Far far out: the most distant object in the solar system

 Farfarout is the nickname of the most distant object ever seen in the solar system.
 At present, it's 132 times further from the Sun than Earth is.
-But the solar system is vast and contains many objects that even more remote.
-Image credit: NOIRLab/NSF/AURA/J. da Silva, S. Sheppard
+But the solar system is vast and contains many objects that are even more remote.
+Visit my website at https://www.daviddarling.info Image credit: NOIRLab/NSF/AURA/J. da Silva, S. Sheppard

 Famous Scientist Discovers Another Record Breaking Super Far Object - FarFarOut